doctrine-extensions/DoctrineExtensions/doc/softdeleteable.md

 - Annotation, Yaml and Xml mapping support for extensions
 - Support for 'timeAware' option: When creating an entity set a date of deletion in the future and never worry about cleaning up at expiration time.

-[blog_reference]: http://gediminasm.org/article/tree-nestedset-behavior-extension-for-doctrine-2 "Softdeleteable - does not explicitly remove record entries from the database, instead it marks those as deleted and skips in selection queries"
-[blog_test]: http://gediminasm.org/test "Test extensions on this blog"

 Content:

 - [Including](#including-extension) the extension